 Leaving school during the school day is discouraged.
 In the event a pupil needs to be checked out of school, a parent, guardian, or authorized person, must come to the main office and sign him/her out.
 Upon returning to school, your pupil must enter through the main office doors and he/she must be signed in by an office staff person.
 Only the parent/guardian, emergency contact (s), or persons listed on the checkout authorization form will be allowed to check out a student.
 If that information is not on file for the current school year, only the parent/guardians found in the students file will be allowed to pick them up.

-There will be absolutely NO checkouts by note or phone allowed!
+There will be absolutely NO checkouts by note or phone allowed.
+Refer to the District Handbook for additional information regarding checkouts.